-Install the wheel and the brake caliper bracket by inserting the wheel axle from the left-hand side.
+1. Install the wheel and the brake caliper bracket by inserting the wheel axle from the left-hand side

-Be sure to insert the retainer on the brake caliper bracket into the slot in the swingarm.
+• Be sure to insert the retainer on the brake caliper bracket into the slot in the swingarm

-Make sure that there is enough space between the brake pads before installing the wheel.
+Make sure that there is enough space between the brake pads before installing the wheel

-- 1. Retainer - 2.
-Slot - 2.
-Install the drive chain onto the rear sprocket, and then adjust the drive chain slack.
-(See page 6-26.) - 3.
-Install the axle nut, and then lower the rear wheel so that it is on the ground. - 4.
-Tighten the axle nut to the specified torque.
+- 1 Retainer - 2 - 2 Slot - 2.
+Install the drive chain onto the rear sprocket. - 3 Install the axle nut, and then lower the rear wheel so that it is on the ground. - 4.
+Adjust the drive chain slack (See page 6-23) - 5.
+Tighten the axle nut to the specified torque

-Axle nut:

-110 Nm (11.0 m·kgf, 80 ft·lbf)
+Tightening torque: Axle nut 150 Nm (15 0 m kgf, 108 ft lbf)